Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 Much of the other evidence is anecdotal, with trainers, chiropractors, or everyday massage gun users sharing their personal experiences on the effects.
 However, more specific studies that explore the benefits of percussive therapy are now starting to emerge.

-A 2020 study on 16 male volunteers explored the effect of using a Hypervolt massage gun on range of motion and performance in the calf muscles.
-For the group using the massage gun, the study found that range of motion in the muscles increased significantly, without a subsequent decrease in muscle strength.
+A 2020 study on 16 male volunteers explored the effect of using a Hypervolt massage gun on the range of motion and performance of the calf muscles.
+The study found that the group using the massage gun had a significantly increased range of motion without a subsequent decrease in muscle strength.

-As a result, the researchers in the study recommended using percussion massage as part of a warm-up.
-The goal of doing so is centered on optimizing flexibility without reducing performance.
+As a result, the researchers recommended using percussion massage as part of a warm-up.
+The goal is to optimize flexibility without reducing performance.

 Types of percussion massage guns